Halitosis: A Merck Manual of Patient Symptoms podcast

 Extensive diagnostic evaluation should not be undertaken unless the history and physical examination suggest an underlying disease (see Table 1: Some Causes of Halitosis).
 Portable sulfur monitors, gas chromatography, and chemical tests of tongue scrapings are available but best left to research protocols or to specific dental offices that focus on halitosis evaluation and treatment.

 Underlying diseases are treated.

 If the cause is oral, the patient should see a dentist for professional cleaning and treatment of gingival disease and caries.
 Home treatment involves enhanced oral hygiene, including thorough flossing, toothbrushing, and brushing of the tongue with the toothbrush or a scraper.
 Mouthwashes are of limited benefit but some with oxidant formulations (typically containing chlorine dioxide) have shown greater short-term success.
+If the patient has a history of alcohol abuse, nonalcoholic mouthwashes should be used.
 Psychogenic halitosis may require psychiatric consultation.

 Elderly patients are more likely to take drugs that cause dry mouth, which leads to difficulties with oral hygiene and hence to halitosis, but are otherwise not more likely to have halitosis.
 Also, oral cancers are more common with aging and are more of a concern among elderly than younger patients.